MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-storage-iops.md

 - **Handling workload spikes**: Autoscale IOPS enable your database to seamlessly handle workload spikes or fluctuations without compromising the performance of your applications.
 This feature helps ensure consistent responsiveness, even during peak usage periods.

-- **Cost savings**: Unlike the pre-provisioned IOPS, where you specify and pay for a fixed IOPS limit regardless of usage, autoscale IOPS lets you pay for only the number of I/O operations that you consume.
+- **Cost savings**: Unlike pre-provisioned IOPS, where you specify and pay for a fixed IOPS limit regardless of usage, autoscale IOPS lets you pay for only the number of I/O operations that you consume.
 You avoid unnecessary provisioning and expenses for underutilized resources.
-The result is both cost savings and optimal performance, making it a smart choice for managing your database workload efficiently.
+The result is both cost savings and optimal performance, making autoscale a smart choice for managing your database workload efficiently.

 ## Monitor storage performance